Tag Archives: IoT

 The IoT Value Chain: Where’s the Value?

 $19 Trillion is a lot of money.
 That’s the value Cisco expect the Internet of Things (IoT) market will generate over the next 10 years.
 Compare with annual world GDP of 75 Trillion, IoT will make for about 2%.
 Not bad.
-In terms of devices, the talk is for 50 billion connected devices in 2020, other estimates from… Read More »
+In terms of devices, the talk is for 50 billion connected devices in 2020,… Read More »